-Why tech start-ups need humanizing technology?By Karyan Lee · 6th March, 2018
+Why Tech Startups Need Humanizing Technology?By Karyan Lee · 6th March, 2018

 Despite all the benefits that the ever-evolving technology brings to us, there is always a possible threat that exists; that the development of technology is so fast-paced that normal users and consumers are unable to maximize its usefulness.
-As Albert Einstein once wrote: “It has become appallingly obvious that our technology has exceeded our humanity […] Concern for man himself must always be the chief interest of all technological endeavours”.
+As Albert Einstein once wrote: “It has become appallingly obvious that our technology has exceeded our humanity […] Concern for man himself must always be the chief interest of all technological endeavors”.

-This has led to technology developers to implement humanizing technology.
+This has led to technology developers to implement a humanizing technology.
 The utilization of technology is an integral part of a business nowadays, be it conglomerates, multi-national corporations, or start-ups.
 Technology is present in all aspects, from increasing brand awareness to keeping consumers updated on the latest products and services offered with mobile apps.
-Traditional methods such as advertising through the mass media, catalogues, or simply setting up a stall is not as effective as they once were.
+Traditional methods such as advertising through the mass media, catalogs, or simply setting up a stall is not as effective as they once were.
 Although many of these methods are practiced today, businesses ensure that they are complemented by an ample amount of technology to ensure that the messages are spread to the proper demographics.

 Humanizing Technology Defined

 Technological progress will not stop; it is constantly evolving.
 Hence, technology experts are now facing a big challenge: how to humanize technology.
 This has become the primary concern for technology developers and providers: enabling users to understand the technologies.
 Consequently, this will enable users to fully utilize on the innovations and to differentiate between the useful from the worthless.